agentmorris/camera-trap-ml-survey/README.md

 Their pipeline includes a face detector, a face orientation and cropping step ("bearchip"), a CNN-based feature encoder ("bearembed"), and a matching step ("bearsvm").

 Code is [here](https://github.com/hypraptive/bearid).
 Models are [here](https://github.com/hypraptive/bearid-models).

+For more details about the underlying methodology, also see their earlier paper:

+> Clapham M, Miller E, Nguyen M, Darimont CT.
+Automated facial recognition for wildlife that lack unique markings: A deep learning approach for brown bears.
+Ecology and evolution.
+2020 Dec;10(23):12883-92.

 <br/>**Stennett M, Rubenstein DI, Burghardt T. Towards Individual Grevy's Zebra Identification via Deep 3D Fitting and Metric Learning. arXiv preprint arXiv:2206.02261.
 2022 Jun 5.**